lammps/lammps/doc/src/Install_windows.rst

 included in the source distribution except: ADIOS, H5MD, KIM, ML-PACE, ML-QUIP, MSCG, NETCDF, PLUMED, QMMM, SCAFACOS, and VTK.
 The serial version also does not include the MPIIO and LATBOLTZ packages.
-The PYTHON package is only available in the Python installaers that bundle a Python runtime.
+The PYTHON package is only available in the Python installers that bundle a Python runtime.
 The GPU package is compiled for OpenCL with mixed precision kernels.